luciacai/mywebsite22/content/blogs/blog1.md

 • Optimistic, well-organized and detail-oriented person, who enjoys working in a fast-paced and team-oriented environment;

-• Actively looking for opportunities in the consulting and PE/VC field"
+• Actively looking for opportunities in the consulting and PE/VC field